DragonJoker/Ashes/README.md

 I've started this project because I need to upgrade my 3D engine (Castor3D), to use Vulkan, and I needed that kind of library, to replace my current renderer (OpenGL).
 I needed a way to work with OpenGL like we need to work with Vulkan.

+To build it, you can use either CMake or premake.

 It is still a WIP, the library is far from complete!!

 ## Test applications

+#### Test apps to implement
+- Compute pipeline.

 These applications are used to validate the basic functionalities of the library.

-#### Test apps to implement
-- Billboards.
-- Compute particle system.

 ### [Device creation](source/Test/01-DeviceCreation/)